corentinbeaulieu/mpc/doc/src/contribute/contribute_merge_request.rst

 Once a merge-request is submitted and tagged with `Ready for Review` labels, it is time for developers to review changes to be merged with the mainline.
 It is their only chance to give their point/advice about them before they become definitive from a project history perspective.

 To review changes, click on the `Changes` tab and browse through the UI.
 You can also check the branch out and go in-depth through the command line (recommended for archive, not supported by Gitlab UI).
 Please check also pipeline task status, especially if anyone comes red. **Take also some time to check the branch history, to detect any merge loop or severe GIt misusage**.
-History readibility and maintenance also depends on it.
+History readability and maintenance also depends on it.

 For each question/comment, you may have, post a comment.
 You can also answer to a previous comment by using the 'note' icon ("Reply" button).
 This will put your answer in a dedicated thread, easier to maintain (fold/unfold).